mdfkbtc/explorer/README.md

     */1 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/sync.js index update > /dev/null 2>&1
     */2 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/sync.js market > /dev/null 2>&1
     */5 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/peers.js > /dev/null 2>&1

+If you want to date database of the blockchain can be downloaded here http://explorer.wavicom.info/downloads/blockchain_database.tar then you also need to add in crontab this:

+    0 */12 * * * /root/arch_blockchain.sh > /dev/null 2>&1

+Thus, the blockchain database will be archived every 12 hours and will be available at the above link.

 ### Wallet